-- Sun/Oracle have consistently opposed open-source licenses for the Spec, insisting on strong compatibility requirements. - Requests to use the Apache license for Specs have been rejected - the "standard" Spec license (with its strong compatibility requirements) is mandated. - Oracle does not adopt the Apache license for RIs and TCKs but has not opposed others doing so. - The process whereby Oracle Legal reviews licensing terms must be documented.
+- Sun/Oracle have consistently opposed the use of Spec licenses that do not impose strong compatibility requirements. - Requests to use the Apache license for Specs have been rejected - the "standard" Spec license (with its strong compatibility requirements) is mandated. - Oracle does not adopt the Apache license for RIs and TCKs but has not opposed others doing so. - The process whereby Oracle Legal reviews licensing terms must be documented.